Which metal should I choose?

 I like something but would like it changed slightly

 We offer our jewellery in either a matt (brushed) finish or polished (shiny) finish.
 Like on any piece of jewellery this finish will not last forever.
 A polished finish will pick up tiny scratches through daily wear, dulling it down slightly while a matt finish will shine up slightly as it rubs against fabrics etc. This happens slowly over time and is most evident in rings as they are in contact with surfaces more.
 There is no avoiding this but it is nice in a way that the jewellery piece takes on its own personality and starts to show the story of your life.

 Will it be hallmarked?

 Yes.
-All of my jewellery is hallmarked at the Scottish Assay Office in Edinburgh.
+All of our jewellery is hallmarked at the Edinburgh Assay Office.
 They test the metal of each piece and stamp it with the corresponding hallmark.
-This sits alongside my own hallmark and the hallmark of the Edinburgh Assay Office.
-The delicate nature of my jewellery means that many pieces are laser marked to avoid distortion.
+This sits alongside Alison’s own hallmark and the hallmark of the Edinburgh Assay Office.
+The delicate nature of our jewellery means that many pieces are laser marked to avoid distortion.